 Below is a picture of my mini eraser problem collection.
 I had so many ziploc bags full, it wasn’t even funny!

 Public Service Announcement: If you’re not careful, this is what your eraser collection can turn into.
 This isn’t even all of them.
-I have the erasers scattered in multiple bins because I had no real organization system.
+I had the erasers scattered in multiple bins because I had no real organization system.
 This was a mess for my OCD brain.
+Not to mention it wasn’t effective, I had erasers I had forgotten about and so they never got used.

 But awhile back I saw a picture that Jennifer at Simply Kinder posted on Instagram and I thought “I can do that!”.
 I’m definitely not the craftiest gal around, so it’s not often that I look at a DIY project and think I can pull it off.

-I bought four of these storage containers and some E6000 glue on Amazon.
-You can check them out using my affiliate link here: ArtBin Store-in-Drawer Cabinet: 30 Drawers and E600 Craft Adhesive Glue.
 Just a quick tip about the glue: The one that I linked is the one I found easiest to use because of the pointed tip on top.
 Plus it’s clear so if it runs over a little you can’t see it when it dries.
 You could also use a hot glue gun…but I avoid using those when possible.
 It always turns out a mess.
-Haha!
 E6000 is my go-to glue for all my gluing needs!!!

 First I gathered all of my erasers and I sorted them so I knew about how many drawers I would need.
 (We did not have a kitchen table for awhile, but it was worth it.)
 I sorted them by seasonal and then every day erasers.